Hogan signs off on $577 million for Maryland’s historically Black colleges and universities

 “We tried cajoling, lobbying, compromising … performing only to be told stick to your knitting,” Richardson said.
 “This lawsuit was not born our of anger or malice.
 It was a desperate act of last resort.”

 A 2005 decision by the Maryland Higher Education Commission to approve a joint MBA program between the University of Baltimore and Towson University set the coalition lawsuit in motion.
-Morgan State said the agreement would divert white students from its MBA program, which had recorded steady enrollment of white students before the University of Baltimore started its own in the 1970s.
+Morgan State said the agreement would divert White students from its MBA program, which had recorded steady enrollment of White students before the University of Baltimore started its own in the 1970s.

-The joint degree was scrapped, but it was emblematic of the lasting legacy of segregation in Maryland’s higher education system, said David Burton, president of Morgan State’s class of 1967 who helped form the coalition.
+The joint degree was scrapped, but it was emblematic of the lasting legacy of segregation in Maryland’s higher education system, said David Burton, president of Morgan State’s Class of 1967 who helped form the coalition.

-“Towson was not even half the size of Morgan when I was there, but had surpassed Morgan in size, scale and student body,” he said.
+“Towson was not even half the size of Morgan when I was there but had surpassed Morgan in size, scale and student body,” he said.
 “It was one of many examples of how the state had systematically undermined the competitiveness of its HBCUs.”

-The coalition found that traditionally white public universities in Maryland had 122 academic programs that are not duplicated anywhere within the state system.
+The coalition found that traditionally White public universities in Maryland had 122 academic programs that are not duplicated anywhere within the state system.
 Historically black state schools had only 11 such offerings.

 Indeed, U.S. District Judge Catherine C. Blake recommended the parties enter mediation in 2013 to redress what she called a “shameful history of de jure segregation” and “practices of unnecessary program duplication that continue to have segregative effects.”